-Linear City purchased a derelict 250,000 square foot warehouse at the corner of Mateo and Industrial.
+Linear City Development purchased a derelict 250,000 square foot warehouse at the corner of Mateo and Industrial.
 At the time of purchase, the warehouse was used by a bankrupt toy company to store stuffed animals.

-Though no mainstream bank was willing to provide construction financing for new development company seeking to be the first mixed-use project in an unproven area, Linear City finally secured financing from Fremont Savings.
+Though no mainstream bank was willing to provide construction financing for new development company seeking to be the first mixed-use project in an unproven area, Linear City Development finally secured financing from Fremont Savings.
 The partnership provided all of the equity.
 Clive Wilkinson and Don Bearney were the architects and Swinerton was the general contractor.

-The Toy Factory Lofts were an extraordinary success that catalyzed the redevelopment of an entire section of downtown that had previously been abandoned.
+The Toy Factory Lofts project was an extraordinary success that catalyzed the redevelopment of an entire section of downtown that had previously been abandoned.
 The assessed value of the property skyrocketed to nearly $70 million.
 More than 50 new businesses and close to 250 jobs were located in the newly converted structure.